pragipmr/server/Instructions/Labs/LAB_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. On the **Azure Active Directory** page, select **Custom domain names**, and then add ```contoso.com```.

-1. Review the DNS record types that you would use to verify the domain.
+1. Review the DNS record types that you would use to verify the domain, and then close the pane without verifying the domain name.

 >**Note:** The domain name provided might not be a valid domain.
 While you would use DNS records to verify a domain, this lab doesn't require that verification step.